geneontology/annotation_extensions/doc/results_in_acquisition_of_features_of.md

 ### Usage
 Use this relation to link a process to the cell or anatomical structure that the process results in the differentiation of.

+### Comment
+Example of use: an annotation of gene X to cell differentiation with results_in_acquisition_of_features_of CL:0000057 (fibroblast) means that at the end of the process the input cell that did not have features of a fibroblast, now has the features of a fibroblast.

 ### Subsets
 [display_for_curators, AE_cell_or_anatomical]